-Where will the trail be located in the CRD?
+Where is the trail be located in the CRD?

-Within the CRD, the 45km route for the TGT will run between the CRD-Cowichan Valley Regional District (CVRD) boundary and Clover Point in Victoria.
-Different sections of the route will be developed and managed by the CRD, the City of Langford, and the City of Victoria.
-CRD staff are working closely with the CVRD, the City of Langford, and the City of Victoria on the development of the TGT route.
+Within the CRD, the 45km route for the TGT runs between the CRD-Cowichan Valley Regional District (CVRD) boundary and Clover Point in Victoria.
+Different sections of the route are managed by the CRD, the City of Langford, and the City of Victoria.

-The CRD will provide two sections of the route for the TGT.
-One section will be along a portion of the Galloping Goose Regional Trail (approximately18.5km) from Victoria to Jacklin Road in Langford.
+The CRD provides two sections of the route for the TGT.
+One section is along a portion of the Galloping Goose Regional Trail (18km) from Victoria to Jacklin Road in Langford.

-Where will the trail be located on Vancouver Island?
+Where is the trail be located on Vancouver Island?

 On Vancouver Island, The Great Trail spans from Nanaimo through the Cowichan Valley to Victoria.